A Resource for Providers and Clients.

-Counselor, creativity guru, and humorist in one, the Wacky & Wonderful Recovery e-Booklet Series balances serious recovery work with creativity, artwork, cartoons, puzzles, and the occasional chuckle.
-The worksheets are designed and illustrated by me, Dr. Kim.
-I’m a one-person team humbly trying to help the world take on addiction.
+Welcome!
+You’ve reached Outside-the-Box Recovery, where serious recovery work is balanced with creativity, art, cartoons, puzzles, and the occasional chuckle.
+The following booklets were designed and illustrated by psychiatrist Dr. Kim (me!), a one-person team humbly trying to help the world get past addiction.

 Download, save to your computer, and print up as many copies as you'd like!